Office project training program. Microsoft Project Online Training

 • How to work with a Gantt chart

-• How to work with Calendar view
+• How to use the Calendar view

 • Calendar view context menu